void-linux/void-packages/CONTRIBUTING.md

 ### Committing your changes

-Once you have built your template file or files, the commit message should have one of the following forms:
+Once you have made and verified your changes to the package template and/or other files, make one commit per package (including all changes to its sub-packages).
+Each commit message should have one of the following formats:

 * for new packages, use ```New package: <pkgname>-<version>``` ([example](https://github.com/void-linux/void-packages/commit/176d9655429188aac10cd229827f99b72982ab10)).